cleifwork/GSHAREWIFI/README.md

    - Your **Webhook URL** (see MacroDroid Setup below to obtain this)

 5. **Click “🚀 Run Setup”**
-   The system will automatically generate a MacroDroid-compatible macro and prepare your WiFi voucher automation.
+   The system will automatically generate a MacroDroid-compatible macro to handle your WiFi voucher automation.

 ---